The NWYPs: Who are we and what do we do?

 You can follow us on Twitter and like us on Facebook for more details of upcoming events, opportunities and snippets of planning trivia!

-Below are details of our upcoming events over the next few months.
-Many more will be confirmed through the year.
+See below our upcoming events over the next few months.
+Many more will be confirmed throughout the year.
 At the moment we are putting together walking tours, talks, CPD sessions, and social and networking events.
 Details of all of these will always be published through the mailing list.
 If you have any suggestions for events you think would be of interest, please get in touch.

 Street North West